M

 Is Getting a Master’s in TESOL Worth It?

-If you’re dreaming of a career in teaching English to speakers of other languages (TESOL), your research has likely uncovered plenty of training options.
-While most teachers earn TEFL certification, others choose to take their education further by earning a graduate certificate or master’s degree in the field.
+If you are dreaming of a career in teaching English to speakers of other languages (TESOL), your research has likely shown you plenty of training options.
+Most teachers earn a TEFL certification, while others take their education further by earning a graduate certificate or master’s degree in the field.
 Is getting a Master’s in TESOL worth it for you?
-The short answer is that it depends on where you want to teach and what your professional goals are.
-Certain teaching and administrative positions require an MA in TESOL, as do certain countries.
-We’ll help you decide if this educational path is right for you!
+The answer depends on where you want to teach and what your professional goals are.
+Certain teaching and administrative positions require an MA in TESOL, and certain countries require one as well.
+This guide will help you decide if this educational path is right for you!

 What is a Master’s in TESOL?

-Many of you can probably already answer the question, “What is TESOL?” but you may find describing a Master’s in TESOL a bit more difficult.
+Many of you can probably already answer the question, “What is TESOL?”, but you may find it more difficult to describe a Master’s in TESOL.
 Essentially, an MA in TESOL is an advanced degree in Teaching English to Speakers of Other Languages.
-This graduate degree program, taken after you’ve earned your undergraduate degree in a related subject, such as education or English, is usually two additional years of study.
-Typically, an MA TESOL program combines both research and experiential learning and encompasses a wide range of subjects.
+Students usually take this graduate degree program after earning an undergraduate degree in a related subject, such as education or English, and the program usually requires two additional years of study.
+Typically, an MA TESOL program combines research and experiential learning, and it covers a wide range of subjects.

 What’s the difference between a TEFL/TESOL certificate and an MA in TESOL?